 I hope you’ll agree with me, that these cupcakes are elegantly beautiful ?

 Usually I cannot wait to sprinkle edible glitter on, well pretty much anything I bake, but these Vanilla Bean Cupcakes looked so perfect after the addition of the pearl, that I managed to restrain myself.

-The result a spectacularly elegant cupcake, that tastes every bit as good as it looks.
+Resulting in a spectacularly elegant cupcake, that tastes every bit as good as it looks.

 These Vanilla Bean Cupcakes did not last very long in our home, although I did give our neighbours a couple.
 I believe food tastes better when shared.
-Even though I only spent 10 minutes with them, we had a lovely catch up chat and they were thrilled with the cupcakes I gave to them.
+While I only spent 10 minutes with them, we had a lovely catch up chat and they were thrilled with the cupcakes I gave to them.